tstoegi/MicroWakeupper/README.md

-# About the microWakeupper board
+# About the MicroWakeupper Wemos D1 Mini Shield

 **What is it?**